Bali map: why/why not travel to this little island?

-It’s pretty clear that tourism has dropped off a cliff in Bali recently, partly due to loss of Chinese custom and partly the word is getting out – Bali is still cheap but it’s lost its tranquil ethnic allure.
+It’s pretty clear that tourists are soon going to start looking elsewhere for characterful, good value beaches and sights as word is getting out – Bali is still cheap but it’s lost its tranquil ethnic allure.
 The magnificent culture is shrouded with carbon monoxide and diesel particles.
 Ironically this means tourists are better off going from place to place in taxis, making the situation worse.
 A vicious cycle…

 Choosing your piece of Bali space (we’d like to say paradise but traffic overload prevents that):